koma75/nvConfig/README.md

 Plugins
 ------------------------------------------------------------------------

-Some are not installed yet.
+Only notable changes to the LazyVim is described below.

 ### im-select

-May replace with zenhan for windows usage.
+Replaced with zenhan for windows usage.
+May be added in future for Linux/MacOS

 * https://github.com/keaising/im-select.nvim